Turmeric for Post-Workout Pain: Research on Recovery & Inflammation

 - Micro-damage to muscle fibers during training

-- Inflammation as part of the body’s natural repair processes
+- Inflammation as part of the repair process

 - Oxidative stress within muscle tissue